On Hopf algebraic structures of quantum toroidal algebras: Quantum double algebra structure of

 and all others pairs of generators are $0$.
 Moreover, $\langle S(b'), S(b)\rangle=\langle b', b\rangle$ for $b'\in \mathcal B', ~b\in\mathcal B$. } \end{prop}

-\begin{proof} \ The uniqueness assertion is clear, as any skew-dual pairing of bialgebras is determined by the values on the generators.
+\begin{proof} \ The uniqueness is clear, as any skew-dual pairing of a bialgebra is determined by the value on the generators.
 We proceed to prove the existence of the Hopf pairing.

-The pairing defined on generators as \eqref{e:pair1}-\eqref{e:pair9} can be extended to a bilinear form on $\mathcal B' \times \mathcal B$ such that the defining properties in Definition \ref{b:1} hold.
+The pairing defined on the generators as given in \eqref{e:pair1}-\eqref{e:pair9} can be extended to a bilinear form on $\mathcal B' \times \mathcal B$ such that the defining properties in Definition \ref{b:1} hold.
 We will verify that the relations in $\mathcal B$ and $\mathcal B'$ are preserved, ensuring that the form is well-defined and is a skew-dual pairing of $\mathcal B$ and $\mathcal B'$.